Menu

 Criola

 I love that Naea 🙂 I’m so happy for you guys and I do wish the same ending for me and my boy.
 I can feel the strength and commitment with which you showed up in order to being finally together ~ what a wonderful reward.
-Your story gives me so much hope; thanks!
-I also like you point out that challenges don’t magically stop when you finally spend a daily life together ~ it’s a new chapter to begin.
+Your story gives me much hope; thanks!
+I also like you pointing out that challenges don’t magically end when you finally spend a daily life together ~ it’s a new chapter to begin.
 Much love to your side of the ocean xx

 CJay